vanus-labs/vanus-connect/connectors/source-github/README.md

 Make sure the `target` value in your config file is `http://localhost:31081` so that the Source can send CloudEvents to our Display Sink.

-4. star your GitHub repository.
-Then you view events like:
+4. Star your GitHub repository.

+Here is the sort of CloudEvent you should expect to receive in the Display Sink:
 ```json
 {
   id:"4ef226c0-08c7-11ed-998d-93772adf8abb",